-Prose submissions to #IHLRNewsFlash should be no longer than 800 words; poems should be no longer than 25 lines.
-We receive 20 submissions per week and read them year-round--because the world never rests, even if our office is closed.
-The submission gate for NewsFlash opens every Monday morning at 10 a.m.
+Prose submissions to #IHLRNewsFlash should be no longer than 750 words; poems should be no longer than 25 lines.
+We receive 20 submissions per week and read them immediately--because the world never rests.
+The submission gate for NewsFlash opens August 15th, every year, every Monday morning, at 10 a.m.
 CST, and closes as soon as we hit submission twenty.
 The next Monday, we open the gate again and repeat the process.
 We accept only the best submissions: sometimes all 20 in one week; sometimes none--though we're hoping to accept at least two a week.

 #IHLRNewsFlash will not publish work that supports hate or racism, that disrespects science or journalism, or promotes falsehoods and/or bigotry.